(PDF of the policy statement is also available here)

 - safe, healthy, and environmentally-responsible communities, and

-- TTARA supports a balanced budget financed without a general tax increase and with minimal, judicious use of one-time accounting measures or overreliance on one-time revenues.
+- TTARA supports a budget balanced without the use of one-time accounting measures or overreliance on one-time revenues.

-- TTARA supports the state’s efforts to improve our transportation and water infrastructure.
+- TTARA supports the state’s efforts to improve our infrastructure for transportation, water, electricity, and broadband.